Fast-Track Global Talent Visa Route Announced

 Global Talent Visa Route

-The Global Talent visa route is for talented and promising individuals in the fields of science, engineering, medicine, humanities, digital technology, arts and culture, film and television, fashion and architecture wishing to work in the UK.
+The Global Talent visa route is for talented and promising individuals in the fields of science, engineering, medicine, social sciences and humanities, digital technology, arts and culture, film and television, fashion and architecture wishing to work in the UK.

 The Global Talent category is not subject to a cap on the number of applicants, does not require a job offer and can lead to settlement in the UK.